 - Using any Google content creation apps, like Google Docs, Google Sheets, Google Slides, Drawings, Forms, Jamboard and Sites.

-    If you have multiple clouds that you’re currently using, MultCloud can also do you a big favor, and manage all clouds on one platform, which makes you manage all cloud files with just a few clicks instead of login and logging out multiple times on different platforms.
+If you have multiple clouds that you’re currently using, MultCloud can also do you a big favor, and manage all clouds on one platform, which makes you manage all cloud files with just a few clicks instead of logging in and logging out multiple times on different platforms.

 1. Add all your clouds to MultCloud.

 2. Click the cloud you want to manage on the left, and download, share, cut, delete, preview, rename, or copy the file.
 Copy to or copy, share, cut, delete, and rename the folder, etc.

 3. Do the same with other clouds to manage all the cloud files together on one platform.